kometen/dns-load-balancer/README.md

 forwarders { 127.0.0.1 port 5353; };
 ```

+Start `dnsloadbalancer` with `service dnsloadbalancer start` or `/usr/local/etc/rc.d/dnsloadbalancer start`.

 An example of a configuration is printed to the console with `./target/release/dns_load_balancer example`.
-Save end edit the file `config.toml` to use your preferred DNS-servers.
+Save end edit the file `dns-load-balancer.toml` to use your preferred DNS-servers.

-Since it connects to port 53 you need priviliged access for it to start.
+If it connects to port 53 you need priviliged access for it to start.

-As an example here is my `config.toml`:
+As an example here is my `dns-load-balancer.toml`:

 ```
-$ cat /usr/local/etc/dns-load-balancer/config.toml
+$ cat /usr/local/etc/dns-load-balancer/dns-load-balancer.toml
 [[servers]]
 address = "1.1.1.1"
 use_tls = true